HerrMotz/bachelor-thesis/publication/main.typ

 === Literals <heading:literals>

-The definitions in this section follow the *RDF v1.2* specifications @W3C_RDF_1.2_Proposal, which, at the time of writing, is a working draft#footnote[RDF *v1.1* @W3C_RDF_1.1_Reference only allows for the first three elements.].
+The definitions in this section follow the *RDF v1.2* specifications @W3C_RDF_1.2_Proposal, which, at the time of writing, is a working draft.
 Again, the technical specifications are not directly relevant to the matters of this work, therefore I will abstract from the implementation details.

 #definition[
   A *literal* in an RDF graph can be used to express values such as strings, dates and numbers.
 It can have two elements: